AN INSPIRATIONAL LIFT

 The Aviation and Aerospace industries offer exciting, challenging and rewarding career opportunities for young people and there are a variety of roots into the industry regardless of an individual’s social or economic background.
 The Air League can help careers take off through its outreach programmes, which provide career advice and practical experiences such as scholarships, bursaries and educational support in schools and universities.
 The organisation has throughout its 110 year history been contributing to the health of the Aviation and Aerospace industries and the economic success of the UK, through its inspiring programmes.

 A standard flying scholarship (glider/helicopter/fixed wing) is intended to take the trainee to solo level, or to assist him or her in completing their basic training, which is a great personal achievement in itself.
-The Trust funds over 100 awards annually, including some 36 flying scholarships.
+The charity funds over 100 awards annually, including some 36 flying scholarships.
 These include The Prince Philip Flying Scholarship, and various sponsored bursaries and scholarships.
 We also offer engineering and space scholarships and are extending our programme with a number of new partner companies and universities.

 Each year several hundred potential scholarship and bursary candidates have the opportunity to benefit from our ‘Taster Days,’ which provide an introduction to flying and assess pilot aptitude.
-This is a mix of safety, airmanship, principles of flight and handling instruction as well as a flight.
+This is a mix of safety, airmanship, principles of flight and handling instruction as well as a flying.